 Last week, Google announced that it had partially disrupted the operations of a massive botnet—a gargantuan network of over one million malware-infected Windows computers.
-In the world of cybersecurity, that would be news on its own, but this particular network was using an alarming blockchain integration that makes it tough to beat.
+In the world of cybersecurity, that would be news on its own, but this particular network was using an alarming blockchain integration that makes it particularly menacing.

 Botnets are basically armies of “zombie” devices—servers that have been infected with malware and tied into a malicious network, the likes of which can then be used to commit large-scale criminal activity.
 Most people whose device has been compromised and become part of a botnet have no idea that it’s happened, and their computer basically functions as an unwitting accomplice to cybercrime.

 In this particular case, the criminal organization behind the botnet is believed to be a malware family known as “Glupteba.”
 Last week, Google’s Threat Analysis Group (TAG) published context on the Glupteba botnet, showing that the network was being used to mine cryptocurrency, otherwise known as “cryptojacking.”
 The hijacked CPU power of the droves and droves of infected devices was essentially acting as free rocket fuel for the criminals, who could use it to support their energy-intensive enterprise.

 So, obviously, disruption of something like that is good.
 But, as is the undying problem with botnets, the real issue isn’t necessarily how to knock down parts of an infected network, but how to keep them down.
 At the same time that Google said it had disrupted Gluteba, it also had to admit that the infected network would soon reconstitute and return itself to full strength through an innovative resilience mechanism based in the Bitcoin blockchain.